dtcc-platform/dtcc-builder/README.md

 This will create a directory named `core` containing the full source code.

+**Note:** If you are using Windows, you might first want to make sure that Git does not convert Unix-style file endings on checkout.
+This can be accomplished by:

+    git config --global core.autocrlf false

 ### Building the Docker container

-The most convenient way to work with the Digital Twin Cities Platform is via the custom [Docker](https://www.docker.com/) image, which contains all the dependencies needed for developing, building, and running the software.
-Thanks to Docker, `core` can be ran on Linux, MacOS or Windows operating systems.
-The instructions below are identical for Linux and MacOS.
+The most convenient way to work with the Digital Twin Cities Platform is to use the custom [Docker](https://www.docker.com/) image, which contains all the dependencies needed for developing, building, and running the software.

-The first step is to download and install [Docker](https://www.docker.com/) and after the installation is complete, continue with the following steps.
+The first step is to download and install [Docker](https://www.docker.com/).
+After the installation is complete, continue with the following steps.

-For Linux/MacOS users, in order to pull the Docker image from our Gitlab repository, enter the `docker` directory and issue the following command:
+On Linux/MacOS, enter the `docker` directory and issue the following
+command:

     ./dtcc-pull-image

-On Windows, you should instead enter the `Windows` subdirectory and from there use
+On Windows, you should instead enter the `docker/Windows` subdirectory and issue the following command:

     ./dtcc-pull-image.bat

 This creates a Docker image named `dtccimage`.

-Note: For expert users and/or debugging purposes you can create the image from scratch by issuing `./dtcc-build-image` and `dtcc-build-image.bat` on Linux/MacOS and Windows respectivelly.
+**Note:** For expert users and/or debugging purposes you can create the image from scratch by issuing `./dtcc-build-image` and `dtcc-build-image.bat` on Linux/MacOS and Windows respectively.

-Then issue the following commands to create and start a persistent container (virtual machine) in which to run the Digital Twin Cities Platform:
+Then issue the following commands to create and start a persistent container (virtual machine) in which to run the Digital Twin Cities
+Platform:

     ./dtcc-create-container
     ./dtcc-start-container

-On Windows, you should instead use the following commands:
+On Windows, you should instead issue the following commands:

     ./dtcc-create-container.bat
     ./dtcc-start-container.bat

-This creates a Docker container named `dtcc` that is used for developing, building and running core.
+After completing this step, you should now be inside the Docker container named `dtcc` and ready to go.

 For removing the image and containers, you can use

     ./dtcc-uninstall
     ./dtcc-uninstall.bat

-in Linux/MacOS and Windows respectivelly.
+in Linux/MacOS and Windows respectively.

-Note that the source tree is automatically shared into the Docker container.
-It is recommended that you edit the sources, run git commands, and visualize data *outside* of the Docker container (on your native operating system), while building and running the code *inside* the Docker container.
+**Note:** The source tree is automatically shared into the Docker container.
+It is recommended that you edit the sources, run Git commands, and visualize data *outside* of the Docker container (on your native operating system), while building and running the code *inside* the Docker container.

-### Downloading data
+### Downloading demo data

 To download demo data, there is an open demo dataset (public) and one available only for development/research purposes.
 Enter the `data` directory and issue the following command:

     ./dtcc-download-demo-data-public

 For the typical new user, this should be done inside the container.
 Obtaining the public dataset requires no credentials.

 For accesing the private demo datasets you will need a set of credentials supplied by the development team.
 Contact us for more info.

-### Building and installation
+### Building and installing

 To build core, use a standard out-of-source CMake build by issuing the following commands from the top level directory: